 Who will Child Protective Services speak to during their investigation?

 It is common for Child Protective Services to speak to any adult in your household, including you, your spouse, your partner, relatives of your child, and even adult children of yours who are not involved in the allegation of abuse or neglect.
 Their responses to questions will be utilized as evidence in a case against you or your spouse.
-These interviews can essentially happen at any location, including your home if you permit them or a person over the age of 18, gives them permission who lives in your house.
+These interviews can essentially happen at any location, including your home; if you permit them or a person over the age of 18, gives them permission who lives in your house.

 What does a CPS case timeline look like?

 At that point, your child would remain in the temporary custody of CPS until an additional hearing is held.
-Typically, this additional hearing is held approximately 2 weeks later in what is called an adversary hearing.
+Typically, this further hearing is held approximately two weeks later in what is called an adversary hearing.
 At this point, the judge would either enter temporary orders regarding your child, which outlines possession to be maintained by CPS in the state, or see to it that your child is returned to your home.
 At this stage, a return of your child means that the conditions that necessitated your child's emergency removal have either been remedied or obliterated.

 Just like in a child custody or divorce case, at this hearing, issues like conservatorships, Visitation, child support, and other steps that you need to take for your child to be returned to you can all be instituted by the judge.
 Often, steps like attending anger management classes, undergoing rehabilitation for alcohol or drug abuse, and periodic drug tests are a part of the requirements for your child to return to you.
 After two months of your child being in the temporary custody of CPS, an additional status hearing will be held where your progress will be reviewed, and a permanent plan for your child will be considered as far as either returning your child to you or keeping your child in possession of CPS.

 At this stage, the steps in the process become more spaced out.
 At approximately 180 days after removing your child from your home, another hearing will be held regarding the permanency plan created by you and CPS.
-If the court believes that you have met this permanency plan's guidelines, and there is no additional risk of harm to your child in your home, then the child will be returned to you.
+If the court believes that you have met this permanency plan's guidelines and there is no additional risk of harm to your child in your home, then the child will be returned to you.
 In the alternative column, your child could be placed with a relative of yours while you work on the permanency plan and doing what it takes to keep your child safe in the home.
 Generally speaking, if you have complied with the temporary orders and done your best to remedy the problems in your home and with yourself, it is possible that your child could be returned to you at this time.

 Three months later, or about 270 days past the date your child was removed from your home, another permanency hearing will be held.
 Essentially, the same type of events will occur in this hearing where your child will be able to be returned to you if you have been able to meet your temporary orders' standards.
 Your attendance at counseling, improvements to the home if there is a defect or condition that is unsafe for your child, and the judge will consider things of this nature.
 Your willingness to participate in the process and follow the safety guidelines outlined in your temporary orders and permanency plan is critical to having your child returned to you.